v.recipes

 Upstream

-Neither cache layer has the answer.
-The query is forwarded to the upstream resolver, and the result is stored in both layers.
+Neither L1 nor L2 has the answer.
+The query is forwarded to the upstream resolver, and the result is seeded into both cache layers.

 1Client sends DNS query to v.recipes.

-2L1 cache miss — no entry in this isolate.
+2L1 cache miss — no entry in the receiving data center.

-3L2 cache miss — no entry in this data centre.
+3L2 cache miss — no entry in any data center globally.

 4Query forwarded to the upstream resolver (e.g., Cloudflare 1.1.1.1).

 5Upstream responds.
-Result stored in both L2 and L1.
+Result is stored in L2 (global) for other data centers and L1 (local) for this data center.

 6Response returned to client.
 Subsequent queries hit cache.